kanat-GPT/Kok_Jaldar/README.md

 3️⃣ Analyze seasonality and sales patterns over time.
 Discover which months, weekdays, or hours have the highest and lowest sales.

-4️⃣ Analyze payments and forecast revenue.
-Identify the most used payment types and build a revenue forecast for the next month.
+4️⃣ Giant identification.
+Need to identify top customers by LTV who generate the most revenue and give them discounts/VIP status.

 ## Project Structure